-Something that not many people know is just how many different industries requires hygiene coatings.
+Something that not many people know is just how many different industries require hygiene coatings.
 While restaurants are a significant percentage of the sectors that need hygiene spraying, hospitals, supermarkets, doctors, dentist, breweries and veterinary practices are all expected to have a sanitary workplace.
 Many people don’t realise that hygiene coatings are key to meeting many of the food hygiene or health and safety regulations.
 By not having the right coatings on the flooring and walls, your business could be open to earning a bad reputation.

 What is the importance of hygiene coatings?

 It’s extremely important for all healthcare facilities and food production business to keep a clean and hygienic environment.
-Business within these industries has to ensure they meet strict regulations.
+Business within these industries have to ensure they meet strict regulations.
 You may think that you are keeping your workplace safe and clean by regularly cleaning and tidying, but what you don’t realise is how unsanitary your flooring and walls are if they have not been sufficiently sprayed with hygiene coatings.

 Hygiene coatings allow your walls to be a safe non-bacteria growing zone.
-They are much easier to wipe down and clean, due to their non-porous properties the bacteria is less likely to cling to the surface.
+They are much easier to wipe down and clean.
+Due to their non-porous properties, the bacteria is less likely to cling to the surface.
 No matter what gets on the walls such as bodily fluids or any food, it can be wiped with ease, and won’t leave any stains.